VoxeLibre/VoxeLibre/mods/MAPGEN/vl_structures/API.md

 {
     name =,                 -- structure identifier for logging priority = 100,         -- priority to make placement order more deterministic.
-Default 100 except for terrain features (900) chunk_probability =,    -- ratio that a block is chosen, 10 means 1-in-10 blocks
-    fill_ratio = nil,       -- OR number of structure spawn attempts per map chunk, default is 1/(80 x 80) when chunk_probability is set noise = nil,            -- OR specify noise parameters, as per core.register_decoration y_min =,                -- minimum depth
+Default 100 except for terrain features (900) chunk_probability =,    -- approx. probability (in 0:100) that a block spawns this structure if the other conditions hold fill_ratio = nil,       -- OR number of structure spawn attempts per map chunk, to allow multiple noise = nil,            -- OR specify noise parameters, as per core.register_decoration y_min =,                -- minimum depth
     y_max =,                -- maximum depth